framasoft/mobilizon/docs/contribute/activity_pub.md

 #### location

 We use Schema.org's `location` property on `Event`.
-[The ActivityStream vocabulary to represent places](https://www.w3.org/TR/activitystreams-vocabulary/#places) is quite limited so instead of just using `Place` from ActivityStreams we also a a few properties from Schema.org's `Place` vocabulary.
+[The ActivityStream vocabulary to represent places](https://www.w3.org/TR/activitystreams-vocabulary/#places) is quite limited so instead of just using `Place` from ActivityStreams we also add a few properties from Schema.org's `Place` vocabulary.

 We add [an `address` property](https://schema.org/address), which we assume to be [of `PostalAddress` type](https://schema.org/PostalAddress).